Mother of the World

 Author(s)

-Olivier Hein is a Mauritian-British author, whose books include Star and Key, a history of Mauritius (also published by Hurst).
+Olivier Hein is a Mauritian-British author whose books include Glory, Faith and Sorrow: The Epic History of Peru and Mother of the World: The Remarkable History of Turkmenistan (both published by Hurst).
 Formerly a UN, UK and OSCE diplomat, posted to New York, Paris, Kosovo and Turkmenistan, he also contributes to The Chap magazine.
 He lives with his family in the Cotswolds.

 Request an academic inspection copy Request a press review copy